Meet the people who make the games!

 Steven Marsh has been a gamer since he was 13, when his newly generated Dungeons & Dragons magic-user – creatively named Zappo Zam – happened to roll all 18s during character creation.

-Although his blatant cheating tapered off once puberty kicked in, Steven's love of gaming continued until he went to college at Florida State University.
+Although his blatant cheating tapered off once puberty kicked in, Steven's love of gaming grew as he went to college at Florida State University.
 While there, he worked at a comic and game shop, resulting in a truly frightening collection of comics and games.
-His break in the creative aspect of gaming came in 1997, when a letter he wrote to Shadis Magazine detailing his theoretical "perfect" issue was turned into the "Special Steven Marsh Issue."
-He wrote a couple of articles for Shadis, and in 2000 he joined the Steve Jackson Games family as the editor of Pyramid Magazine.
+His break in the creative aspect of gaming came in 1997, when a letter he wrote to Shadis magazine detailing his theoretical "perfect" issue was turned into the "Special Steven Marsh Issue."
+He wrote a couple of articles for Shadis, and in 2000 he joined the Steve Jackson Games family as the editor of Pyramid.
 Since then, he's done work for Green Ronin Publishing, West End Games, Grey Ghost Games, White Wolf Publishing, and others.
-In 2008 he took over as e23 Manager for Steve Jackson Games, where he parlayed the skills he honed during his Pyramid years into a full-time job.
+In 2008 he started working more extensively for Steve Jackson Games, wearing many hats but primarily managing PDFs, PODs, and GURPS projects.

 Brandon vividly recalls playing his first RPG campaign at age 8 with a group of his mother's university friends who often encouraged him to try silly things: quickly leading him to play an ear-less elf after picking a fight with an entire tavern of dwarves.
 He still remembers repeatedly bugging his uncle to teach him how to play Car Wars.
 This love of table-top games led to a fascination with miniature collecting and painting in middle school that paralleled his growing interest in computer programming and video games.
-His current interests also include artificial intelligence programming, circuit bending, making collages, creating music with electronic synthesizers, wandering around Austin and doodling with his website: electricdragonstudios.com.
+His current interests also include artificial intelligence programming, circuit bending, making collages, creating music with guitars and electronic synthesizers, as well as wandering around Austin.

 Gabby is a dork.
 He accepted a position with Steve Jackson Games after realizing he will never achieve his dream of becoming Bruce Campbell's personal assistant / masseur.
 He enjoys board games and video games, comics and cartoons and all things Bruce Campbell . . . even Man with the Screaming Brain . . . which is awful.

 Randy's gaming interests are varied.
-A game of Catan is as welcome as an 18 hour Descent marathon, followed by a giant game of Werewolves.
+A game of Catan is as welcome as a few games of Endeavor, followed by a giant game of Werewolves around the campfire.
+He has also started to dabble in the world of V.R.